Special Measures

 Once the need for an intermediary has been identified and the intermediary has been instructed, it is not for the reviewing prosecutor or the trial advocate to decide that the intermediary is not required, unless circumstances have changed considerably.

-Ground Rules Hearings to discuss and establish how vulnerable witnesses will be enabled to give their best evidence are good practice in any case with a witness who is vulnerable or who has a communication need.
-In cases where an intermediary is engaged, Ground Rules Hearings are essential.
-For further information see "Case review and management" below.
+Ground Rules Hearings to discuss and establish how witnesses will be enabled to give their best evidence are good practice in any case with a witness who has a communication need.
+In cases where an intermediary is engaged, Ground Rules Hearings are essential, and the RI must be warned to attend.

 The content of the intermediary's report should be considered by the CPS prosecutor and the advocate instructed for the trial.
 Any objections to the proposed ground rules should be raised before the day of the trial.
 Questioning of the witness must take account of their needs, as detailed in the intermediary's report.
 The intermediary's report must not be exhibited or read to the jury.